vuejs/vuepress/docs/reference/plugin-api.md

   Paths of client app setup files.

   This hook accepts absolute file paths, or a function that returns the paths.

+  Files listed in this hook will be invoked in the [setup](https://v3.vuejs.org/guide/composition-api-setup.html) function of the client app.

 - Example: